-- Hellebores are not actually related to the rose family at all, belonging in fact to the buttercup family
+- Hellebores is not actually related to the rose family at all, belonging in fact to the buttercup family.

-- Dead leaves should be removed to avoid the spread of fungal and viral disease which cause black spot and dead stems can be cut back to the ground
+- Dead leaves should be removed to avoid the spread of fungal and viral diseases which cause black spot and dead stems can be cut back to the ground.

 - They produce seeds readily to keep your supply of new plants coming.
 If growing from seed, sow in late summer and leave outdoors for germination to take place in winter.
 The flowers will take around two years to appear.

-- If you looking for a deer-proof plant, hellebores are disliked by deer and other animal pests prone to munching on plants.
+- If you are looking for a deer-proof plant, hellebores is disliked by deer and other animal pests prone to munching on plants.

 - All parts of the hellebore plant are poisonous if ingested, so take care to keep children and pets away.

-For a truly seasonal display, plant hellebores with other winter beauties like cyclamen, winter aconites or winter-flowering heathers for long-lasting impact.
-The evergreen, perennial hellebores have a long flowering period and can last well into spring, bringing you months of joy for minimal effort.
+For a truly seasonal display, plant hellebores with other winter beauties like cyclamen, winter aconites, or winter-flowering heathers for long-lasting impact.
+The evergreen, perennial hellebores has a long flowering period and can last well into spring, bringing you months of joy for minimal effort.